Raymond Freymann: Biography

 Raymond Freymann graduated in 1970 from the Lycée de Garcons in Esch-sur Alzette, Luxembourg.
 He performed his study in mechanical engineering at the Technical University of Braunschweig in Germany.
 He got his engineering degree in 1976 with a major in aerospace technologies.
 He obtained his doctor of engineering degree from the Technical University of Braunschweig in 1981 for the work he has performed at the Institute of Aeroelasticity at the DLR in Göttingen (Germany).
 Subsequently, he has been working as a scientist at the Flight Dynamics Laboratory at Wright Patterson Air Force Base in Dayton (Ohio).
 His career at BMW Group started in 1986 as head of the structural dynamics and acoustics division at the BMW Development and Innovation Center in Munich (Germany).
 Later he was appointed as director of the Vehicle Physics department and was nominated director of Vehicle Research in 2000.
 From 2003 to 2011 he was acting as CEO of BMW Group Research and Technology (BMW Forschung und Technik GmbH).

-Raymond Freymann acquired his habilitation from the Technical University of Munich (TUM) in 2000 and was nominated as honorary professor at the TU Munich in 2002.
+Raymond Freymann acquired his habilitation from the Technical University of Munich in 2000 and was nominated as honorary professor at the Technical University of Munich in 2002.

 Raymond Freymann served in a variety of scientific and advisory committees, such as the NATO Advisory Group for Aerospace Research and Development (AGARD) from 1981 to 1996, the American Institute of Aeronautics and Astronautics (AIAA) from 1987 to 1991, the Society of Automotive Engineers (SAE) from 1998 to 2001, the British Institution of Mechanical Engineers (ImechE) from 1997 to 2002, the Feldafinger Kreis in Germany from 2008 to 2011, the Comité Supérieur de la Recherche et de l´Innovation (CSRI) in Luxembourg from 2008 to 2011.
 From 2015 to 2019 he was acting as chairman of the supervisory board of EIT Digital, a Knowledge and Innovation Community (KIC) of the European Institute of Technology (EIT).
 Since 2019 he is supporting the Gesellschaft zur Förderung des Technologietransfers (GFFT) in Germany as an honorary member.